-Most often, the reason for your volleyball shorts are riding up is because they are the wrong size for you.
+Most often, the reason your volleyball shorts are riding up is because they are the wrong size for you.
 If your shorts are slightly loose, they will move in every direction as you jump up and down.
 Whereas in case your shorts are even a little tight for you, they might crimple upwards.

 If you’ve been wearing volleyball shorts for a while, you must be well aware of the importance that fabric holds.
 The 50% reason for a cloth item gaining perfection is the type of fabric it is made of.
 Also, it is significant for the fabric to be compatible with your skin type.
-Avoiding any sort of skin irritation or diseases is of utmost importance.
+Avoiding any sort of skin irritation is of utmost importance.

 While playing volleyball, your shorts should neither dangle from one place to the other nor stick to your skin.
 The perfect fabric for any sportswear is usually spandex.
 It is neither very tight to keep your skin from breathing nor too loose to crinkle up.

 One of the most effective ways of keeping your shorts from furrowing up is by using a spray on your thighs.
 Sounds weird?
 Well, it will seem more than good once you see its amazing result.
 Applying spray on your skin will let the fabric stay intact in its actual place.

 Wondering about what kind of spray would work for this purpose?
 You don’t really need to buy a spray specifically for your skin.
 Just a simple hairspray will do the work perfectly well.
 Additionally, products such as anti-chafing gel and talcum powder will prove to be quite effective.